 The Shawnahooc was a river demon described as a hybrid between a frog and a man, minus the nose and hair a man would have.
 It had dark and bumpy skin and was also said to be wrinkled and slimy.
 The Shawnahooc guarded the river banks and chased away anyone who came into its territory.
 It was thought to be immortal.

 Due to the wands described in some versions of the story of the first sighting, there has been speculation that the Loveland Frog might be alien in nature.
 But what's a good cryptid legend without speculation that it might be an alien?

-Edgar Slotkin, a University of Cincinnati folklore professor, compares the legend of the Loveland Frog to Paul Bunyan, in that stories about it have been passed down for decades, and that reports of sightings seem to come in predictable cycles.
-This fits in with one claim that modern day reports of the Loveland Frog can be traced back to the early 1920s.
+Edgar Slotkin, a University of Cincinnati folklore professor, compares the legend of the Loveland Frog to Paul Bunyan, in that stories about it have been passed down for decades and reports of sightings seem to come in predictable cycles.
+This fits in with one claim that modern-day reports of the Loveland Frog can be traced back to the early 1920s.